fanjeffrey/microsoft/docker-library/apache-php-mysql/README.md

 ## How to install APP
 1. Use any FTP tool you prefer to connect to the site (you can get the credentials on Azure portal);
 2. Upload the tar file of the APP that you want to install to the folder /home/site/wwwroot/;
-3. Extract the contents into a sub-folder under /home/site/wwwroot;
+3. Extract the contents into /home/site/wwwroot;